-THORN STOOD AT THE bow of his ship ‘My Hedera’ and stared into the dark night, lost in his deep thoughts.
-The brigantine dipped and swayed into the huge waves that rocked the sea.
+THORN STOOD AT THE bow of his ship, My Hedera, and stared into the dark night, lost in deep thought.
+The brigantine dipped and swayed into the huge waves.
 Dark storm clouds stretched across the skies and blended into the black sea.
-None of the stars lighted the sky tonight because the heavens had opened for a fierce storm.
-As he ran his fingers through his long, dark, wet hair he brought them down to his sides, and fisted his hands in anger.
+None of the stars lit the sky because the heavens had opened for a fierce storm.
+He ran his fingers through his long, dark, wet hair, and then brought his hands down to his sides, fisting them in anger.
 The storm was nothing compared to the turmoil of emotions that ran through him.

-“I don’t know Sammy, I don’t know,” Thorn whispered into the storm.
+“I don’t know Sammy.
+I don’t know,” Thorn whispered into the storm.

 He lifted her from the puddle of water that had collected in the boat.
 As he lifted her in his arms, he yelled at his men for a blanket.
 He passed her to one of his men as he made his way back onto the boat.
 As he settled down, he wrapped her in the blanket and held her tight in his arms.

-“Get us back to ship swiftly,” Thorn shouted at his men.
+“Get us back to ship swiftly!”
+Thorn shouted at his men.

-As they rowed back, the rain started again, and pelted their bodies harshly.
+As they rowed back, the rain started again and pelted their bodies harshly.
 Thorn pulled her closer into the warmth of his body to protect her from the storm.

-Sammy limped into the room, “What do you need Capt’n?”
+Sammy limped into the room.
+“What do you need, Capt’n?”

 “Capt’n?”
 Sammy tried to get Thorn’s attention.

-“The storm is getting worse Sir, we need you on deck,” Sammy stuttered.
+“The storm is getting worse, sir.
+We need you on deck,” Sammy stuttered.